Domaine Evremond

 Grounding Domaine Evremond

 Following an 18 month search with exacting criteria, the ideal site for Domaine Evremond was found close to the picturesque village of Chilham in Kent.
 Here, the first vines were planted in 2017, followed by the first full harvest in 2019.
 In 2021 the first blend was carefully crafted, bottled and left to gently mature for 3 years.
-The next key milestone, reached in 2022, saw the ground prepared for the estate’s winery and visitor centre.
-The momentous journey continues in autumn 2024 with the opening of the Domaine Evremond winery for its first harvest, followed by the official release of the first edition Domaine Evremond ‘Classic Cuvée’ in Spring 2025.
+The next key milestone, reached in 2022, saw the ground prepared for the estate’s winery and Cellar Door.
+The momentous journey continued in autumn 2024 with the opening of the Domaine Evremond winery for its first harvest.
+The release of the first edition Domaine Evremond ‘Classic Cuvée’ will be in Spring 2025.

 The spirit of place